-Nigeria: African Development Bank Approves $46 Million To Transform Healthcare In Sokoto State
+Nigeria: African Development Bank Approves $46 Million to Transform Healthcare in Sokoto State

-The Board of Directors of the African Development Bank Group ( ) has approved a $46 million loan to finance the Sokoto State Health Infrastructure Project, a transformative initiative designed to enhance healthcare access and quality in Nigeria's Sokoto State.
+(MENAFN- News.Africa-Wire) ABIDJAN, Ivory Coast, August 1, 2025/ -- The Board of Directors of the African Development Bank Group () has approved a $46 million loan to finance the Sokoto State Health Infrastructure Project, a transformative initiative designed to enhance healthcare access and quality in Nigeria’s Sokoto State.

 The project addresses critical health system gaps in Sokoto, where key indicators reflect a critical need for intervention.
 Only one in 20 children is fully vaccinated, while infant mortality stands at 104 deaths per 1,000 live births, nearly double Nigeria's national average of 63.
 Less than 14 percent of health facilities in the state have functional infrastructure, and there is just one doctor for every 8,285 people -- far below the World Health Organization's recommended ratio of 1:1,000.